MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ns-cfapi-cf_callback_parameters.md

 ### -field DUMMYUNIONNAME.FetchData.RequiredFileOffset

-Offset, in bytes, for specifying the range of file data that is absolutely needed by the filter in order to satisfy outstanding I/O requests.
+The offset, in bytes, for specifying the range of file data that is absolutely needed by the filter in order to satisfy outstanding I/O requests.

 ### -field DUMMYUNIONNAME.FetchData.RequiredLength

-Length, in bytes, of the file data that is absolutely needed by the filter in order to satisfy outstanding I/O requests.
+The length, in bytes, of the file data that is absolutely needed by the filter in order to satisfy outstanding I/O requests.

 ### -field DUMMYUNIONNAME.FetchData.OptionalFileOffset

-Offset, in bytes, provided as a hint as to a broader range of file data that could usefully be given to the platform, in case the sync provider prefers to give data in larger chunks.
+The offset, in bytes, provided as a hint as to a broader range of file data that could usefully be given to the platform, in case the sync provider prefers to give data in larger chunks.
 Usually the optional range will be the maximal contiguous range that is not currently present in the placeholder.
 This is optional and can be used if the sync provider prefers to work with larger segments of data.

 ### -field DUMMYUNIONNAME.FetchData.OptionalLength

-Length, in bytes, provided as a hint as to a broader range of file data that could usefully be given to the platform, in case the sync provider prefers to give data in larger chunks.
+The length, in bytes, provided as a hint as to a broader range of file data that could usefully be given to the platform, in case the sync provider prefers to give data in larger chunks.
 Usually the optional range will be the maximal contiguous range that is not currently present in the placeholder.
 This is optional and can be used if the sync provider prefers to work with larger segments of data.

 A length of -1, denoted as `CF_EOF`, means infinity (i.e. to end of file).